Stop Letting Fear Run Your Life

-Truthfully, I have always been happy, passionate and optimistic.
-Most of my life I was brave, confident, and had no worries at all.
-But, what many people don’t know, is that I was also crippled for approximately 4 years.
-I was controlled by panic disorder, high levels of stress and I regularly had extreme anxiety attacks.
-I am sure you have fears about something or have struggled with being stressed and anxious at some point.
+Truthfully, I have always been happy, passionate, and optimistic.
+For most of my life, I have been brave, confident, and free of worry.
+But, what many people don’t know, is that I was also crippled with anxiety for over 4 years.
+I was controlled by panic disorder, high levels of stress, and I regularly had extreme anxiety attacks.
+I am sure you have fears about something, or have struggled with being very stressed at some point in your life.
 We all have, and I want you to know that it is okay.

 I had no control over what was happening to my mind and body.
 I hated it.
-The attacks always ended with me throwing up, and then I would be extremely exhausted, feeling completely dissociated from myself.
+The attacks always finished with me throwing up.
+Then, I would be extremely exhausted and feel completely dissociated from myself.

-I was the captain of my college soccer team and the outgoing and fun person at every social event.
-I was constantly happy and full of energy and smiles.
-I had tons of great relationships and a loving family.
-90% of the time, I felt completely perfect.
-But that other 10%, I spent hating my anxiety.
+I was the captain of my college soccer team, and the outgoing and fun person at every social event.
+I was constantly happy, and full of energy and smiles.
+I had tons of great relationships, and a loving family.
+90 percent of the time, I felt completely perfect.
+But that other 10 percent, I spent hating my anxiety.
 I hated that I couldn’t control the panic that was suffocating me.
 It was the worst.
 Really, I was constantly anxious about having an anxiety attack.
-I began to live in fear, it was no fun I tell ya.
+I began to live in fear…it was no fun I tell ya.

 I placed high expectations on myself and wanted to be everything to everyone.
 I wanted to have as much control over every situation as I could (absolutely Type A).
 I was driving myself crazy.
 I was burning the candle at all ends.
-I wanted to do more, have more and I rarely had any downtime.
-I was working out hard and going out hard.
-I did everything quickly, and always wanted to do more and be more.
+I wanted to do more and have more.
+I rarely had any downtime.
+I was working out hard, and going out hard.
+I did everything quickly, and always wanted to do more, and be more.
 I was constantly on the go.
-I wanted to impress others and show that I was the most fun, the most athletic, the most ANYTHING.
-I wanted to be right all the time, have no flaws, always have the answers, and what I really wanted was to get rid of the damn attacks.
+I wanted to impress others, and show people that I was the most fun, the most athletic, the most ANYTHING.
+I wanted to be right all the time, have no flaws, and always have the answers.
+What I really wanted more than anything, was to get rid of the damn attacks.
 In the meantime, my thoughts were killing me.
 I had to change something.

-I put so much pressure on myself and felt so afraid and alone inside.
-I thought that no one would understand my suffering and therefore tried to hide it as much as possible.
+I put so much pressure on myself, and felt so afraid and alone.
+I thought that no one would understand my suffering, and therefore tried to hide it as much as possible.
 The more I hid from it, the worse it got.
 I was on and off of medication, which I didn’t enjoy.
 It got worse and worse, until I was lying on the bathroom floor in my mom’s house, having a full on panic attack, vomiting and crying.
 I was completely out of control.
-I was vulnerable, afraid and almost unable to make it back to college for my senior year.
+I was vulnerable, afraid, and almost unable to make it back to college for my senior year.
 Finally, other people saw what was happening to me (thankfully).
 I had hit the bottom.